mendix/RestServices/README.md

 ## Matching attibute names

 A member name matches if the names are the same in a case *in*sensitive way.
 The module will also look for attributes that have an additional underscore (`_`) as prefix.
 This is to be able to prevent name collisions with references and to be able to use attributes with a name that are reserved within Mendix.
 Furthermore, if the characters `-` or `$` are used in json (or any other strange characters that are not allowed in Mendix field names), this maps to the `_` underscore character in the Mendix attribute name.
 For associations, the module name is never considered.
+Pro tip: fill these properties with the proper default value.

 Some examples: